 That is one aspect of the need of cooperative work by the disciple.
-It indicates a special duty he has towards the progressive thinkers of the world who are not actually within but are approaching the occult field of thought.
-But he will observe that if these thinkers are to be inclined to an acceptance of occult thought and experimentation, they must be impressed with the weight of evidence of truth and the unimpeachable technique of those who proclaim this thought and by the appeal of the experimental work done by them.
-The disciple working alone will not accomplish this.
-He will undoubtedly be powerful in his own place and within a very limited sphere, but the impression of evidence needed of the truth declared and demonstration achieved must emanate from the strong and irresistible cooperative forces of discipleship.
+It indicates a special duty they have towards the progressive thinkers of the world who are not actually within but are approaching the occult field of thought.
+They will observe, however, that if these thinkers are to be inclined to an acceptance of occult thought and experimentation, they must be impressed with the weight of evidence of truth and the unimpeachable technique of those who proclaim this thought and by the appeal of the experimental work done by them.
+Working alone, the disciple will not accomplish this.
+They will undoubtedly be powerful in their own place and within a very limited sphere, but the impression of evidence needed of the truth declared and demonstration achieved must emanate from the strong and irresistible cooperative forces of discipleship.

-The progressive mind of today has a range of knowledge and a personal prestige, and in many directions is of that self-centered opinionativeness and self-sufficiency along its own lines that it is not very susceptible of change or open to the appeal of isolated evidence.
-It has that settled personal persuasion which can only be influenced through the amalgamated knowledge and forces emanating from the sphere of cooperative discipleship.
-If we look back to the early cycles of the Rosicrucian activities, we find this cooperative idea strongly in evidence.
+The progressive mind of today has a range of knowledge and a personal prestige, and self-centered opinions and self-sufficiency along their own lines are not very susceptible to change or open to the appeal of isolated evidence.
+Settled personal persuasion can only be influenced through the amalgamated knowledge and forces emanating from the sphere of cooperative discipleship.
+If we look back to the early cycles of the Rosicrucian activities, we find strong evidence of this cooperative idea.
 The initiates of the various periods worked in the closest secret contact in all parts of the world.
-And whatever the particular work each did for humanity, it bore the mark, the strength and character, the immortal seal, of the united influence of the fraternity to which he belonged.
+Whatever the particular work each did for humanity, it bore the immortal seal, the mark, the strength, and character of the united influence of the fraternity to which they belonged.
 Some of them labored under the most difficult conditions and in circumstances of imminent peril.
 They were in danger of being apprehended by the authorities of church and state as charlatans and a menace to society.

-Today remnants of this peril survive, not indeed from church or state, but from some sections of society which appear to be veritable reincarnations of the spirit which actuated those authorities in the past times.
-And then, as now, to these evil tendencies, ever vigilant to thwart the progress of man towards spiritual freedom, the initiates would have succumbed had they not been closely knit with their compeers in many places.
-Supported and inspired by psychic contact and conversation in the spiritual domain, they lived and worked, as it were, invisibly and passed their noble treasures of thought into the stream of general learning, to be seized upon and honorably used by the few progressive thinkers of the time.
-But in the main they remained hidden, even in the open light of day, for those who should come after them.
-History repeats itself here, as elsewhere; but in each succeeding period a new spiral is achieved, and these forces of evil, so far as physical plane encroachments are concerned, are sensibly diminished.
+Today, remnants of this peril survive, not indeed from church or state, but from some sections of society which appear to be veritable reincarnations of the spirit which actuated those authorities in the past times.
+Then, as now, these evil tendencies, ever vigilant to thwart the progress of people towards spiritual freedom, the initiates would have succumbed had they not been closely knit with their compeers in many places.
+Supported and inspired by psychic contact and conversation in the spiritual domain, they lived and worked invisibly, as it were, and passed their noble treasures of thought into the stream of general learning to be seized upon and honorably used by the few progressive thinkers of the time.
+Primarily, they remained hidden, even in the open light of day, for those who should come after them.
+History repeats itself here, as elsewhere, but in each succeeding period a new spiral is achieved, and these forces of evil, so far as physical plane encroachments are concerned, are sensibly diminished.

-The group activities to cultural ends of all kinds prevalent around him should be a powerful, visible inducement to the disciple in this cycle to heed the call to cooperative effort.
-But a greater inducement and of paramount importance to him is the fact of the corporate character of all sections of the Brotherhood of Masters to which he has given his allegiance.
-There is no ancient tradition so jealously guarded as that which comprises the laws and principles, the rules and procedures, of the one Great Lodge.
+The group activities to cultural ends of all kinds prevalent around them should be a powerful, visible inducement to the disciple in this cycle to heed the call to cooperative effort.
+A greater inducement and of paramount importance to them is the fact of the corporate character of all sections of the Fraternity of Masters to which they have given their allegiance.
+There is no ancient tradition so jealously guarded as that which comprises the laws and principles and the rules and procedures of the one Great Lodge.
 The disciple should honor that tradition.
-It has an imposing gravity and wisdom, because it derives from those elders of the ages who sustain in collective understanding and with unsearchable responsibility the all-knowledge of human evolution.
-As above, so below.
+It has an imposing gravity and wisdom because it derives from those elders of the ages who sustain in collective understanding and with unsearchable responsibility the all-knowledge of human evolution.